hyperledger/anoncreds-v2-rs/README.md

 ## To Do for AnonCreds v2

-AnonCreds v2 is not yet ready for use.
+AnonCreds v2 is currently in production and ready for use.
 This repository is but an initial (thorough but incomplete) implementation.
 The issues contain a list of the labelled [To Do Items] (open and closed) that we envision are needed for a complete implementation.
 We are now seeking collaborators to help with the